alexkoppelman/TTGO_T-Display-Environment-Monitor/README.md

 A to do item is to store the sensor data when offline and upload "backlog" when online again.

+The most tricky part was to find the combination of Sensor libraries that would actually work.
+Many don't.

+Both of the sensors will share the I2C, so the code for the BME280 has been moved to an external file as an include from the main .ino.
+Taking the work of http://kstobbe.dk/2019/01/28/first-sensor-array/ as example.
+The CCCS811 code is embedded in the main .ino file.

 **Functionality:**
+- Shows Temperature, Humidity, Air pressure, eCO2 and TVOC values
 - Works Online and Offline
 - When online pushes data to MQTT
 - Buttons to Sleep and Reset/Start
 - Battery powered for outdoors
+- Icons, Startup screen and Go to sleep screen

 **Parts List:**
 - TTGO T-Display ESP32